Nediljko Budisa: Research

 Ned Budisa works in genetic code engineering and chemical synthetic biology, developing in vivo techniques to introduce genetically encoded modifications into proteins and entire proteomes.
 He applies the Selective Pressure Incorporation (SPI) method that enables single and multiple in vivo incorporations of synthetic (i.e. non-canonical) amino acid analogs in proteins, preferably by sense codon reassignment.
-His methodology allows for fine chemical manipulations of the amino acid side chains, mainly of proline, tryptophan and methionine.
-These experiments are often assisted with simple metabolic engineering.
+His methodology allows for fine chemical manipulations of a few amino acid side chains, mainly of proline, tryptophan and methionine.
+These experiments are often assisted with metabolic engineering techniques in collaboration with Prof. Sven Panke.

 Ned's research goal is the transfer of various physicochemical properties and bioorthogonal chemistry reactions (chemoselective ligations such as click chemistry) as well as special spectroscopic features (e.g. blue and golden fluorescence, local electric fields or vibration energy transfer) into the proteins of living cells.
 In addition, his method allows the delivery of element-specific properties (fluorine, selenium and tellurium) into the biochemistry of life.
 He also pioneered computer-aided design libraries for directed evolution, creating novel enzymes that rival their natural counterparts and enabling the efficient engineering of synthetic proteins.
 By merging genetic code expansion and metabolic engineering with genome editing, he created artificial microbes based on the intestinal bacterium Escherichia coli with an intrinsic 'genetic firewall' that, unlike genetically modified organisms, enables the safe production of proteins and other metabolites in genetic isolation within a single fermentation process that does not require the use of expensive and often harmful antibiotics.